 Openness and transparency

-We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study (cf. Simmons, 2012) and follow JARS (APA Publications and Communications Board Working Group on Journal Article Reporting Standards, 2008).
+We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study (cf. Simmons et al., 2012) and follow JARS (APA Publications and Communications Board Working Group on Journal Article Reporting Standards, 2008).
 Data were analyzed using R (version 4.1.1, R Core Team, 2018).
 All data and code for reproducing our analyses are permanently and openly accessible at https://osf.io/34yav/?view_only=3bf5e46b6a444bd8b69300041f838523 (project blinded for review, and to ensure blind review, please do not follow the “View this file on GitHub” link).
 This study was not preregistered.

 Participants

 Sample size was determined by pragmatic considerations, i.e., to collect as many participants given existing time constraints and the longitudinal nature of the project.
-We eventually managed to recruit a sample of N = 277 (60% ) at the first measurement occasion (T1) of which N = 251 (61% ) also took part at the second measurement occasion (T2) that took place 53-59 weeks later.
+We eventually managed to recruit a sample of N = 277 adolescents (60% female) at the first measurement occasion (T1) of which N = 251 adolescents (61% female) also took part at the second measurement occasion (T2) that took place 53-59 weeks later.
+Data collection took place within a larger project about gender differences in STEM subjects.
 Students attended eleventh grade at two academic-track schools in the German federal state of Baden-Württemberg at T1.
+All students attended courses in German and Maths as well as – depending on their course choice – Physics or Chemistry.
+Course size comprised on average 20 students.
 Age range was 14-19 years (median = 17 years) at T1 and 15-20 years (median = 18 years) at T2.
-Yet, we missing values to raise power .
+With the sample size accomplished at T2, we were able to detect correlations of r ≥.18 at 𝛼 = .05 (two-sided) and 1-𝛽 = .80.
+Yet, we used an approach to handle missing values to raise power and also performed post hoc power analyses for the latent change score modeling approach actually used for the present research (see below, Statistical analyses).

 Material

 We used the following self-report measures to assess the measures of interest for the present study.

-Academic achievement We assessed school grades in general, i.e., Grade Point Average (GPA), and grades in German, Math, Physics, and Chemistry via self-report. chool grades range from (excellent) to 6 (insufficient).
-For better interpretability, we reversed this coding via 6-grade, so the values we used for statistical analyses ranged from 0 (insufficient) to 5 (excellent).
+Academic achievement We assessed school grades in general, i.e., Grade Point Average (GPA), and grades in German, Math, Physics, and Chemistry via self-report.
+School grades range from 0.75 (excellent) to 6 (insufficient).
+For better interpretability, we reversed this coding via 6-grade, so the values we used for statistical analyses ranged from 0 (insufficient) to 5.25 (excellent).

 Need for Cognition (NFC) was assessed with the 16-item short version of the German NFC scale (Bless et al., 1994).
-Responses to each item (e.g., “Thinking is not my idea of fun”, recoded) were recorded on a -point scale ranging from -3 (completely disagree) to +3 (completely agree) and were to the total NFC score.
-The scale has comparably high internal consistency, Cronbach’s α > .80 (Bless et al., 1994; Fleischhauer et al., 2010), and retest reliability, rtt=.83 across 8 to 18 weeks (Fleischhauer, 2015).
+Responses to each item (e.g., “Thinking is not my idea of fun”, recoded) were recorded on a seven-point scale ranging from -3 (completely disagree) to +3 (completely agree) and were aggregated to the total NFC score.
+The scale has been shown to exhibit comparably high internal consistency, Cronbach’s α > .80 (Bless et al., 1994; Fleischhauer et al., 2010), and retest reliability, rtt=.83 across 8 to 18 weeks (Fleischhauer et al., 2015).

 Hope for Successs and Fear of Failure were assessed using the Achievement Motive Scales (German version: Göttert & Kuhl, 1980).
 For the present study, we used a short form measuring each construct with seven items.
 All items were answered on a four-point scale ranging from 1 (does not apply at all) to 4 (fully applies).
 Example items for the two scales are “Difficult problems appeal to me” and “Matters that are slightly difficult disconcert me”.
-Both scales exhibit high internal consistencies, Cronbach’s α≥.85 (Steinmayr & Spinath, 2009).
+Both scales exhibited high internal consistencies in previous research, Cronbach’s α≥.85 (Steinmayr & Spinath, 2009).